Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/projections-examples.md

 [deduplicate_merge_projection_mode](https://clickhouse.com/docs/en/operations/settings/merge-tree-settings#deduplicate_merge_projection_mode) = 'throw'/'drop'/'rebuild'

-Since 24.7, we also have a setting to control the behavior w.r.t. lightweight deletes: lightweight_mutation_projection_mode.
+However, projection usage is still disabled for FINAL queries.

+## Lightweight DELETEs with projections

+By default, DELETE does not work for tables with projections.
+This is because rows in a projection may be affected by a DELETE operation.
+But there is a MergeTree setting lightweight_mutation_projection_mode to change the behavior (Since 24.7)

 ## System tables